Old East

-Old East'Italic text' is a residence hall located at the north part of campus in University of North Carolina at Chapel Hill.
-When it was built in 1793,by Slave Labor it became the first state university building in the United States.
+Old East is a residence hall located at the north part of campus in University of North Carolina at Chapel Hill.
+Built in 1793 by slave labor, it became the first state university building in the United States.
 The Wren Building at the College of William & Mary in Williamsburg, Virginia, was built in 1695, but William and Mary did not become a public university until 1906.